New York Sports Betting: Best NY Online Sports Betting Sites

 You must be at least 21 if you would like to place a legal sports bet or play casino games in New York.
 Adults 18 and older are permitted to wager on horse races and purchase lottery tickets in NY.

-NY sports bettors can now register accounts with all seven licensed mobile operators.
+NY sports bettors can now register accounts with all nine licensed mobile operators.
 NY sports betting can take place anywhere in New York, but be sure to turn on location services to ensure you can confirm your exact whereabouts.

 With mobile sportsbooks live as of Jan.
 8, 2022, remote registration is viable for New Yorkers.
 New sportsbook users can create NY sports betting accounts from anywhere in the state.